nickdademo/py_win_unc/index.md

     logger=no_logging)
 {% endhighlight %}

-This will construct a new `UncDirectoryConnection` object.
+Constructs a new `UncDirectoryConnection` object.

 *	`unc_directory` must be a [UncDirectory](#UncDirectory) object which provides a UNC path and any credentials necessary to authorize the connection.